 So What Do I Do?

-If you live in southern New Jersey, are in the midst of a divorce, or soon will be, expect to be the payor or recipient of a domestic support obligation, and are thinking about filing bankruptcy, please feel free to call me at 856-432-4113 or contact me through this web site for a free consultation in my Woodbury office.
+Bankruptcy may well be the right solution for you if other debt is preventing you from paying it.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are in the midst of a divorce, or soon will be, expect to be the payer or recipient of a domestic support obligation, and are thinking about filing bankruptcy, please feel free to call me at 856-432-4113 or contact me through this web site for a free consultation in my Woodbury office.

 If you are looking for more information on how bankruptcy might help you with your divorce, then you should download my free book, Top Questions Divorcing Couples Ask About NJ Bankruptcy.